2019 English cricket season: One-Day Cup

 The One-Day Cup competition was played in a block of matches starting on 17 April, having been brought forward to be played before the start of the World Cup.
 Teams was organised in two geographical divisions, with each team playing eight 50-over fixtures.
 Teams played every other team in their division, with the final played at Lord's on 25 May.
 Somerset beat defending champions Hampshire in the final.

 t20 Blast

 The men's Twenty20 Cup competition was played in a block of matches in the same geographical groups as the One-Day Cup.
-Group matches were played in a block starting on 18 July, with each side playing 14 group-stage matches.
+Group matches were played in a block starting on 18 July, with each team playing 14 group-stage matches.
 Finals Day took place on 21 September at Edgbaston.
 Essex beat defending champions Worcestershire in the final.

 Women's County Championship

 The 2019 Women's County Championship was played between 5 May and 2 June.
-Each of the eight sides in Division One of the Championship played seven one-day fixtures, once against each of the other teams.
+Each of the eight teams in Division One of the Championship played seven one-day fixtures, once against each of the other teams.
 Kent won Division One, their eighth title.
 This was the final season of the Women's County Championship, with the tournament being replaced in the new women's domestic structure introduced from 2020.